Mampenda/Multiprogramming/README.md

 W2    W2    W1    W2    W1    W1
 ```

-Only two of the interleavings are optional/viable, and those are the ones which gives the result 0.
+_Only two of the interleavings are optional/viable, and those are the ones which gives the result 0_.
 But the four others
 yields a result which gives the wrong answer.

 ---